jyotir07/Shell-programing/README.md

 - "Export" comand makes the variable useable by the children (other files)
 Note: To further use the export variable even after reopening the linux or wsl, we need to edit the ".bashrc" file.
 (Which I did)
 - Furthermore, I learnt about arethematic expressions using shell programing and then made a simple program that calculates when you will get rich.

+### Day-3
+- Learnt how to use if statements, and made a little game using them
+- Also how to use comments in bash script
+- In the game first beast is easier with a 50-50 chance that you might win
+- In the boss battle, there is a very less chance that you win
+- It is a pretty easy script and uses if statements